 All doors including cabinet doors and windows should be taped or tied closed.
 Antennas, propane gas bottles, should be removed and placed away from the unit.
 Take down all pictures and mirrors hanging or other loose and breakable items.
-No hazardous materials may be left in your RV during transport, including gas or oil tanks, ammunition of any kind, or any other materials, which may be considered hazardous.
-Please ask your Vehicle Transport Carriers if you are unsure.
+No hazardous materials may be left in your RV during Transport, including gas or oil tanks, ammunition of any kind, or any other materials, which may be considered hazardous.
+Please ask your Wheels on Wheels Auto Transport if you are unsure.

-Vehicle Transport Carriers will accept cash, credit cards, or certified funds for the deposit.
+Wheels on Wheels Auto Transport will accept cash, credit cards, or certified funds for the deposit.
 The remaining balance is usually accepted in the form of cash or certified funds, unless other arrangements have been made.
-Please check with Vehicle Transport Carriers to be certain of their payment policies.
+Please check with Wheels on Wheels Auto Transport to be certain of their payment policies.

 For the deposit credit card, money orders or certified check, and sometimes cash.
 The only form of payment accepted for the remaining balance due on delivery is cash, money orders or any other form of certified funds.

-We at Vehicle Transport Carriers recommend that you schedule your move as soon as possible to ensure that your RV is moved within the time frame which best meets your schedule.
+We at Wheels on Wheels Auto Transport recommend that you schedule your move as soon as possible to ensure that your RV is moved within the time frame which best meets your schedule.
 Traditionally, we are able to have a truck assigned and on its way to pick-up your RV 1 to 7 days from the date the RV is first available for pick-up.

 If your RV is available for pick-up immediately, we will work with you on getting your vehicle scheduled as close to the preferred date as possible.
 It is helpful when orders are submitted 5 to10 days in advance of the available date.
 About 75% of our customers place orders with a first available date for pick-up of today.
 Scheduling your order in advance is helpful however not necessary for a successful relocation.

-Our Transport Specialists at Vehicle Transport Carriers are trained to ask the right questions which pertain to your move.
-They will review your quote request and will accurately price your transport.
+Our Transport Specialists at Wheels on Wheels Auto Transport are trained to ask the right questions which pertain to your move.
+They will review your quote request and will accurately price your Transport.

 In addition to making sure we quote enough for your move we don't want to charge you more than necessary to get the job done in a reasonable amount of time.
 Generally, we run around 89 to 90% of our RV being assigned in 1 to 7 days.
 Of the 10 or 11% remaining many are assigned shortly after the 7day mark with some extra effort from the dispatch department.
 There are a small amount of orders, despite our best efforts, that will not dispatch for the initial quoted price.
 Your Customer Service Representative will work closely with you to discuss what may be needed if your RV has not been assigned to a truck in our standard time frames.

 On average, a delivery of up to 500 miles will take 1 to 3 days - 1,000 miles will take 2 to 5 days - 2,000 miles will take 4 to 8 days, and coast to coast will range from 7 to 14 days with 10 days being close to the average.
 Please remember these are just estimated times for delivery.
-Our Dispatch Department at Vehicle Transport Carriers will try to provide an accurate estimate of delivery as the truck assignment is made.
+Our Dispatch Department at Wheels on Wheels Auto Transport will try to provide an accurate estimate of delivery as the truck assignment is made.

 Remove all antennas, propane accessories, hazardous substances, and sheds from the RV completely and place away from the unit.
 Take down any hanging items on the walls i.e.: mirrors, pictures, etc. Remove or secure place settings, utensils, etc. PROPERLY secure all windows and doors by taping them from the outside or tie them down please include kitchen cabinets, drawers, and bathroom doors.
 Check and top off all fluid levels including transmission fluid, coolants, oil, wiper fluid and check for any leaks, repair all leaks prior to shipment.
 The most important RV safety precaution is to check all the tires air pressure if air is low please inflate to correct pressure before shipment.
 Check lights to make sure they are all working.
 Make sure hitches, tow bars and any cables are securely fastened.
 Test the break system including the emergency break and service any brakes prior to shipment.
 Weigh your RV to make sure that it is not overloaded if the RV is overloaded the carrier will ask you to remove items and or charge you a fee for any excess weight at the carriers discretion (see personal belongings).
 If the RV will be transported in subfreezing temperatures, prepare it as you would for winter storage, with water drained from plumbing systems and antifreeze in place.

-We at Vehicle Transport Carriers only need a deposit to start your shipment.
+We at Wheels on Wheels Auto Transport only need a deposit to start your shipment.
 For your convenience we accept all major credit cards.
 The balance should be paid to the driver as they make the delivery.
 The remaining balance must be paid via Cash, Certified Check or Money Order (No Credit Card, Personal or Business checks, or any other form of payment will be accepted upon delivery).
 You may make payment in full, with a credit card; at the time the order is placed if necessary.

 The RV will be picked up as close to your home as possible.
 In some cases we ask that you meet our truck at a mutually appealing location such as a supermarket or some other large parking lot.
 This is due to the typically large size of the trucks and the inability to maneuver through many streets, and under low bridges, wires, and branches.